 In the second verse Atisha says more specifically what he’s going to write about.
 He says:

-(2) Since (practitioners) come to have small intermediate, and supreme (scopes), they are known as the three types of spiritual persons.
+(2) Since (practitioners) come to have small, intermediate, and supreme (scopes), they are known as the three types of spiritual persons.
 I shall therefore write about these specific divisions, clarifying their defining features.

 When you talk about the Buddhist spiritual path, there are different spiritual scopes that one passes through, and often this is referred to with “different levels of motivation.”
 But this word “motivation,” I don’t know about in your language, but in English it doesn’t quite give the correct meaning here.
-When we talk about motivation in our Western languages, we’re talking about the psychological or emotional reasons of why we do something – you’re motivated by greed or by anger or by jealousy or these sort of things, or by love and compassion.
+When we talk about motivation in our Western languages, we’re talking about the psychological or emotional reasons of why we do something – you’re motivated by greed or by anger or by jealousy or these sorts of things, or by love and compassion.

 But although those are important factors to examine what’s the emotional state that is motivating us to do something, particularly our spiritual practice, that’s not what the Tibetan word is referring to.
 The Tibetan word is referring to the aim: what it is that you’re aiming for, the goal.
 And so when we follow a spiritual path, our goals are going to grow.
 This is what it’s talking about when he says that “come to have” these different scopes of aim.
 He uses a word that means that they develop, they grow, from one spiritual aim to another.